 The Brooklyn Terminal is located on the western side of the city, in the Red Hook neighborhood across from Governors Island.

 Coming from the major freeways in the area — I-478 (Brooklyn Battery Tunnel) or I-278 — you’ll use Exit 26 (Hamilton Avenue).
-Once exiting the freeway, continue down Hamilton Ave, taking a right on West 9th Street.
+Once exiting the freeway, continue down the service road until you get to the intersection of Hamilton and 9th Street.